-Figure 16 - Design Framework Notation
+Figure 10 - Design Framework Notation

-12.3 Site Allocations
+12.3 The Housing Sites

-The sites allocated for residential housing and employment use are shown on the Overall Site Allocations in section 11.1 and are reproduced in Figure 17 below with a reference code for each site.
-The detailed allocations for these sites are listed in Table 1 of Housing Policy HP1 on page 12 and Table 12 of Business Policy BP1 on page 65.
+The sites allocated for residential housing are shown on the Overall Site Allocations in section 11.1 and are reproduced in Figure 11 below with a reference code for each site.
+The detailed allocations for these sites are listed in Table 5 of Housing Policy HP1 on page 60.

-Figure 17 - Site Allocations and Reference Codes
+Figure 11 - Housing Sites and Reference Codes

 Site Site Name

 Ref.

 H1 Land at Causeway Farm

 H2 Land North of Buckmore Farm and West of Bell Hill

 Н3 Penns Field

 H4 Land South of Larcombe Road

 H5 Land South East of the Causeway

 H6 Town Centre Redevelopment Opportunities (See section 11.2 for more detail)

 H7 Land West of the Causeway

-H8 Land South of Durford Road
+H8 Land south of Durford Road

 H9 Hampshire County Council Depot off Paddock Way

 H10 Existing Community Centre site

 H11 Land North of Reservoir Lane

-H12 Land at Bulmer House Site, off Ramshill

-B1 Land North of Buckmore Farm

-B2 Land at The Domes

-B6 Car Park off Frenchmans Road

-Table 16 - Housing and Employment Site References and Names
+Table 4 - Housing Site References and Names